ddmee/plyanging/readme.md

 ## Study a foreign language with whatever content you want

-Bored of traditional tools that have you study a pre-determined content?
+Bored of traditional tools that have you study pre-determined, set content?

 Just want to read the news or a new book in a foreign language?